What is Competitive Advantage in Business

 Coca-Cola has maintained a sustainable competitive advantage through its powerful brand identity, extensive distribution network, and ongoing product innovation.
 These factors maintain customer loyalty and make it challenging for new groups to contend directly.

-These competitive advantage types can be highly effective, but companies may need to adjust their strategies with the evolving market.
+These competitive advantage types can be highly effective, but companies may need to adjust their strategies to the evolving market.
 The best advantage aligns with the company’s strengths and resonates with its target audience, creating lasting impact.
 There are three key strategies to maintain a sustainable competitive advantage.

 Learn more, 4 ways to expand your business with SWOT analysis.